Cameroon–India relations: Cultural relations

 Indian films are popular in Cameroon, and are regularly broadcast on some local television stations.
 The Cameroon national football team has participated in the Nehru Cup organized by the AIFF on several occasions.

+Indians in Cameroon

 As of December 2016, about 700-800 Indian expatriates reside in Cameroon.
 Most are involved in trading and small business, and some are professionals.
 Although the community is generally well-regarded, there have been some reported instances of violence against Indians and Indian-owned properties.
 An Indian manufacturing plant in Douala was vandalized during the political crisis in Cameroon in February 2008.
 Some incidents of physical violence against Indians have been reported, often stemming from commercial disputes.

 Foreign aid

 India donated 60 tractors and agricultural implements to the Government of Cameroon in 2007.
 India extended a line of credit worth $37.65 million on 29 May 2009 to fund rice and maize farm plantations.
 The Pan-African e-Network project was implemented in Cameroon in June 2010.
 India established tele-medicine and tele-education projects at the Cameroon State Regional University Yaoundé and its hospital.
 India provided Cameroon with a line of credit of $42 million in September 2012 for Cassava plantation projects in the country.

 Citizens of Cameroon are eligible for scholarships under the Indian Technical and Economic Cooperation Programme and the Indian Council for Cultural Relations.
 Cameroonians diplomats have also attended the PCFD course organised by the Foreign Service Institute of the Ministry of External Affairs.